Equifax Canada Co. and Equifax Inc. Class Action

 The Equifax defendants are credit bureaus operating in Canada and many other countries.
 They have admitted to failing to patch a security vulnerability in their online systems although they had been specifically alerted to the threat by U.S. officials.
 The unpatched vulnerability opened the door to the hack between May and July 2017.

-The case seeks to represent persons in Canada whose information was hacked in the 2017 Equifax breaches or who had a paid Equifax subscription on or before September 7, 2017.
+The case is proceeding as a class action on behalf of persons in Canada whose information was hacked in the 2017 Equifax breaches or who had a paid Equifax subscription between March 7, 2017 and July 30, 2017.

 Sign up here to receive email updates on this case.